Sebatik Island

-Sebatik Island (Indonesian/Malay: Pulau Sebatik) is an island off the eastern coast of Borneo, split between Indonesia and Malaysia.
+Sebatik Island (Pulau Sebatik; Pulau Sebatik) is an island off the eastern coast of Borneo, split between Indonesia and Malaysia.
 It is one of the 92 officially listed outlying islands of Indonesia.

 Geography

 Sebatik has an area of approximately 452.2 km2.
 The minimum distance between Sebatik Island and Borneo is about 1 km.

 Sebatik Island lies between Cowie Bay (also known as Teluk Tawau) to the north and Sibuku Bay (Teluk Sibuku) to the south.
 The town of Tawau, Sabah, is just to the north.
 The island is bisected at roughly 4° 10' north by the Indonesia–Malaysia border – the northern part belongs to Sabah, Malaysia (Sebatik Malaysia) while the southern part belongs to North Kalimantan (previously East Kalimantan), Indonesia (Sebatik Indonesia).

-The Malaysia side of Sebatik has a population of approximately 25,000; there were 47,571 people in Indonesian side of Sebatik as of the 2020 Census.
+The Malaysia side of Sebatik had a population of approximately 25,000 as of 2008; while there were 47,571 people in Indonesian side of Sebatik as of the 2020 census.
+The population of the Indonesian part had an estimated population of 57,597 as of 2025.

+Political divisions

+Indonesian Sebatik consists of 5 districts belonging to the Nunukan Regency of North Kalimantan.